Advanced Search

 ZHANG Fei, DENG Zijun, HE Zhimin, et al. Detection of shilling attack in collaborative filtering recommender system by PCA and data complexity[C].
 2018 International Conference on Machine Learning and Cybernetics (ICMLC), Chengdu, China, 2018: 673–678. doi: 10.1109/ICMLC.2018.8526965.

 ZHANG Yongfeng, TAN Yunzhi, ZHANG Min, et al. Catch the black sheep: Unified framework for shilling attack detection based on fraudulent action propagation[C].
-Proceedings of the 24th International Conference on Artificial Intelligence, Buenos Aires, Argentina, 2015: 2408–2414.
+The 24th International Conference on Artificial Intelligence, Buenos Aires, Argentina, 2015: 2408–2414.

 LI Wentao, GAO Min, LI Hua, et al. Shilling attack detection in recommender systems via selecting patterns analysis[J].
 IEICE TRANSACTIONS on Information and Systems, 2016, E99.
 D(10): 2600–2611. doi: 10.1587/TRANSINF.2015EDP7500.